-HIPERACCESS defines protocol data units using the ASN.1 with encoding rules.
+HiperLAN2 defines protocol data units using the ASN.1 with [ASN1 PER] encoding rules.
 For the implementation of the PER encoding rules, different commercial tools and software libraries are available.
 However, as it already has been stated before, the availability of tools that produce standard compliant encodings does not solve the problem of integrating them into the PLT.

 Existing encoding/decoding tools typically offer a value API in order to fill in the tool's proprietary data structures.
 Afterwards the codec operates on this codec internal data structures in order to generate the encoded representation of this data structure.
-Figure 13 shows this process.

-Figure 13: General operation of codecs
+Figure 14: General operation of codecs